1. Pass Rushers

 There's one more small school sleeper to note at the Senior Bowl: Cornerback Rock Ya-Sin.
 He only played one year at Temple after transferring from FCS Presbyterian College in January of 2018.
 He finished last season with two interceptions and 12 pass break-ups.
 He is Brugler's 45th-best player and could open some eyes in Mobile.

-Photos of Giants who played in college football's annual showcase of top seniors declaring for the draft
+Photos of Giants who played in college football's annual showcase of the top outgoing seniors in the nation.